magento/devdocs/guides/v2.2/frontend-dev-guide/css-topics/css_debug.md

 ![node declaration autocomplete]({{ site.baseurl }}/common/images/fdg/with-map.png){:width="610px"}

 CSS source maps are generated automatically when you compile CSS for your theme using the `grunt less: <theme>` command.
 To use them, you need to enable the display of source maps in your browser.
 For example, in Chrome, you would open the Developer Tools, go to the **Settings** panel, select **Preferences**, then check the **Enable CSS source maps** checkbox.

-[customize the root source files or move the files included to the root files]: {{site.baseurl}}/guides/v2.2/frontend-dev-guide/css-topics/css-preprocess.html#css_exception
-[customize the root source files or move the files included to the root files]: {{site.baseurl}}/guides/v2.2/frontend-dev-guide/css-topics/css-preprocess.html#css_exception